yolk/valvat/README.md

 ## Experimental checksum verification

-valvat allows to check vat numbers from AT, BE, BG, DE, DK, ES, FI, GR, IE, IT, LU, NL, PL, PT, SE and SI against a checksum calculation.
+valvat allows to check vat numbers from AT, BE, BG, DE, DK, ES, FR, FI, GR, IE, IT, LU, NL, PL, PT, SE and SI against a checksum calculation.
 All other countries will fall back to a simple syntax check:

     Valvat.new("DE345789003").valid_checksum?
     => true or false